The Santa Ynez Valley

-The Santa Ynez Valley is famous for its wineries.
-With a unique, transverse mountain range that funnels cool air from the Pacific Ocean, our micro-climates and terrains result in one of the most diverse grape growing regions in the world.
-Take a day to explore the wineries and see the vineyards firsthand.
+The Santa Ynez Valley is famous for its wineries with its unique, transverse mountain range that pulls cool air from the Pacific Ocean.
+Our micro-climates and terrains result in one of the most diverse grape growing regions in the world.
+Explore the wineries and see the vineyards firsthand.

 Interested in seeing the Santa Ynez Valley with the knowledge, care and comfort of a guided tour?
 Sign up with a local tour company for a professionally guided tour in a limo, jeep, van, private sedan or even a bike.

-Drop in and visit one of the Valley’s museums.
-Discover local history and lore at the Elverhøj Museum of History and Art and The Santa Ynez Valley Historical Museum, or pop into Wildling Museum to appreciate works of art that draw inspiration from nature.
-If you’re looking for something a little more niche, find vintage and rare motorcycles at the Solvang Vintage Motorcycle Museum, be dazzled by fairy tales at the Hans Christian Anderson Museum, or feast your eyes on one of the west coast’s largest petroliana collections at the Mendenhall Museum.
+Find vintage and rare motorcycles at the Solvang Vintage Motorcycle Museum, be dazzled by fairy tales at the Hans Christian Anderson Museum.
+Feast your eyes on one of the west coast’s largest petroliana collections at the Mendenhall Museum.

-Seeking something different from your hotel stay?
+Certainly, try something different from your hotel stay.
 Santa Ynez Valley hotels offer a more intimate and distinctly local experience.
-Hotels here could be better described as inns, some of which have a unique Danish feel, some provide rich luxury, while some even provide a safari glamping experience.
+Hotels here could be better described as inns, some of which have a unique Danish feel, some provide rich luxury, while another even provides a safari glamping experience.
 With over 30 unique lodging properties, the Valley has a price and style fit for everyone.

 The rural country roads that connect the wineries and communities of the Santa Ynez Valley are also ideal for a two-wheel adventure.
 Whether you’re interested in doing an easy 5 miles with the family, 50 miles through rolling vineyards, or a multi-day tour of wine country, the Santa Ynez Valley and its less-trafficked roads make for a cyclist’s nirvana.
 Everything you need can be found at Dr. J’s Bicycle Shop, Santa Barbara Wine Country Cycling Tours, or Wheel Fun Rentals.